 When it comes to the discussion regarding the costs of opening an online or retail shop, setting up an e-store is less expensive than opening a brick-and-mortar shop.

-The costs directly related to your online store will be website, shipping and online payments.
+The costs directly related to your online store will be a website, shipping, and online payments.
 You just pay for your desired domain name, payment for the website developer and e-commerce platform, which may be little costly, but not as much as maintaining a retail shop.

 On the whole, a physical store will be profitable for you if you have a selected number of products; and an e-store will be beneficial for you if you have an extensive collection of products.